Mykolaiv: Culture

 There are three performing arts theaters in Mykolaiv: the Academic Ukrainian Theater of Drama and Musical Comedy, the Mykolaiv State Puppet Theater, and the Mykolaiv Academic Art Russian Drama Theater.
 In addition, the Mykolaiv Oblast Philharmonic performs in the city.

 Mykolaiv has the following museums: Mykolayiv Regional Museum of Local History, The Museum of Shipbuilding and Fleet, the Museum of the World War II Partisan Movement, the V. V. Vereshchagin Art Museum.

 Three movie theaters operate in Mykolaiv: Rodina (Motherland), Pioneer, Multiplex.
 Movies shown include the latest Hollywood films dubbed into Ukrainian and modern Russian films.

 Media

-Popular publications include "Vecherniy Nikolayev" (Evening Mykolaiv), "Nikolaevsckie Novosti" (Mykolaiv News), and "Yuzhnaya Pravda" (Southern Truth).
+Publications include Vecherniy Nikolayev (Evening Mykolaiv), Nikolaevsckie Novosti (Mykolaiv News), and Yuzhnaya Pravda (Southern Truth).
 Many publications have an Internet version, but exist in an independent Internet publication.